What is the ophthalmic examination?

 Eye examinations and ophthalmological diagnostic examinations can be carried out at all the Auxologico centres using modern, high-precision equipment.

-There are numerous specialist centres for the treatment of specific pathologies: from the Glaucoma Centre
+There are numerous specialist centres for the treatment of specific pathologies: from the Glaucoma Centre to the Paediatric Glaucoma Centre, from Neuro-ophthalmology and Ocular Electrophysiology to low vision.

 At the Capitanio Hospital, surgery is carried out on all eye diseases (cataract, retina, glaucoma, cornea).